Still Alive: Reception

-"Still Alive" was met with praise.
+"Still Alive" was met with universal acclaim.
 USgamer writer Nadia Oxford called it "legendary".
 Vice writer Jagger Gravning called it the most famous lyric-based video game song.
 A large majority of video game critics who awarded Portal game of the year mentioned "Still Alive" as one of the game's qualities, while Portal designer Chet Faliszek felt that it was part of why Portal was special.
 Former LucasArts employee and Sinistar designer Noah Falstein felt that the song improved the game, and that more games should include such a fitting song.
 He praised McLain's performance as "pitch-perfect" and the song as "catchy".
 IGN writer Ryan Geddes called it the best game-ending song of all time.
 Mashable writer Kellen Beck found it one of the most recognizable.
 In the book The Art of Videogames, author Grant Tavinor wrote that while he was in hysterics by the song, he got the sense of artistic completion upon hearing it.
 1UP.com's Alice Liang called the ending to Portal "catchy, charming, surprising, and humorously bittersweet".
 Kyle Hilliard of Game Informer included the song in a list of surprising musical numbers in video games, while fellow Game Informer writer Michael Leri featured it in a list of "awesome" non-interactive credits sequences.
 UGO writer Melissa Meli felt sick of the song due to how often they heard it, but still recognized the game's soundtrack as "one of the most endearing and original soundtracks in gaming history".
 Sara Goodwin of The Mary Sue called it one of the best villain songs, calling it "pretty" and the lyrics "amazing and chilling".
 Paste Magazine writer Nathan Spicer felt that it was a video game song that could be enjoyed regardless of someone's familiarity with Portal.